-Current service cost is the cost of future entitlements to pension payments to current employees Curtailments are the pension costs to employees retired under redundancy terms. i.
+Current service cost is the cost of future entitlements to pension payments to current employees i.

-iv.
 The Movement on Pension Reserve represents the net change in the pension liability recognised in the Movement in Reserves Statement for pension payments made by the Joint Board to the Strathclyde Pension Fund during the year (£195,000).